joachimLengacher/cplace-scim2/cf.cplace.examples.oauth2client/README.md

 ### Adding the 'sub' Claim to the cplace User

-To make the connection between the Keycloak client, and the actual cplace user that will be used to access data in cplace, the token's `sub` claim will be used to identify the cplace user by its LDAP ID.
+To make the connection between the Keycloak client, and the actual cplace user that will be used to access data in cplace, the token's `sub` claim will be used to identify the cplace user by its LDAP identifier.
 In this example we are relating the technical Keycloak client 'example-app' to the cplace user 'mustermann@test.tricia'.
 So our example application will act as this cplace user.
-To set the LDAP ID on the cplace user, the `SetLdapIdentifierAction` can be used.
+To set the LDAP identifier on the cplace user, the `SetLdapIdentifierAction` can be used.
 Change it as displayed below and copy it into the `admin-scripts` folder of your running cplace instance:

 ``` java